Thank you for reading our post, please rate this article at the end.

 Aside from shaping the plywood into a teardrop, it would be best if you made holes in it for openings like doors and windows, as well as some additional holes to allow for room for insulation and wiring and to reduce the overall weight of the wall.

 Again, if your jigsaw allows it, making nearly identical holes in two plywood sheets is pretty straightforward.
-Otherwise, you’d need to see the holes in the plywood separately and then put them on top of one another to smoothen things out.
+Otherwise, you’d need to see the holes in the plywood separately and then put them on top of one another to smooth things out.

 Finish the exterior of the walls.